Port Imperial

-Port Imperial is a community centered around an intermodal transit hub on the Weehawken, New Jersey, waterfront of the Hudson River across from Midtown Manhattan, served by New York Waterway ferries and buses, Hudson–Bergen Light Rail, and NJT buses.
-The district lies under and at the foot of Pershing Road, a thoroughfare traveling along the face of the Hudson Palisades, which rise to its west.
+Port Imperial is a residential area centered around an intermodal transit hub on the Hudson Waterfront in Weehawken and West New York in New Jersey.
+The district is served by New York Waterway ferries and buses, Hudson–Bergen Light Rail, and NJT buses that lie at the foot of Pershing Road, a thoroughfare traveling along the face of the Hudson Palisades.
 The Hudson River Waterfront Walkway runs along the shoreline and is abutted by recently constructed residential neighborhoods, Lincoln Harbor to the south and Bulls Ferry to the north.